TaylorBurnham/Unifi-Protect-Extract/README.md

     EOF
     chmod +x /usr/local/bin/ubnt_ubvinfo```

-5. Install the `ubnt_prepare` script to `/usr/local/bin` and make it executable.

-    `sudo chmod +x /usr/local/bin/ubnt_prepare`

-6. Installed `remux` to your path by downloading it from the [release page](https://github.com/petergeneric/unifi-protect-remux/releases), then put it in the right directory.
+5. Install `remux` to your path by downloading it from the [release page](https://github.com/petergeneric/unifi-protect-remux/releases), then put it in the `/usr/local/bin` directory.

     ```
     wget https://github.com/petergeneric/unifi-protect-remux/releases/download/3.0.2/remux-x86_64.tar.gz